YannickSchini/spacetraders/README.md

 As this is a learning project for me, I’ll focus on coding everything here myself and won’t accept PR.
 You are welcome to copy and use my code for whatever purpose you want.

+## Structure of the repository

+### Exploration folder

+This folder will contain tutorial results and other temporary scripts.
+Basically this’ll be used as a training ground/API Exploration ground, before going on with a cleaner implementation.